openownership/data-standard/docs/schema/concepts.rst

 Publishing information updates
 ++++++++++++++++++++++++++++++

-As real-world beneficial ownership changes, updated details about people, entities and relationships are submitted to the data management system.
-The system publishes a new BODS Statement, containing the relevant ``recordId``, for each record whose details are updated or confirmed.
+As real-world beneficial ownership changes, agents submit updated details about people, entities and relationships to the data management system.
+It updates its records accordingly.
+Then the system publishes a new BODS Statement, containing the relevant ``recordId``, for each updated record.

 People can then use ``recordId`` values to group Statements made over time to see what information was known when.